lakshit1909/peppy/README.md

   1. Capital letter is not there, use atleast one capital letter
   2. Special character is not there, use atleast one special character
+  3. Password is commonly used, choose a different password

   Password does not meet the requirements.
   Use a password like J@ngmo-o782